 First, let me change the Destination folder, and file name to AdventureWorks2014Dup2

-In order to create an encrypted back up, you have to select the Back up to a new media set, and erase all existing backup sets option.
+To create an encrypted Database backup in SQL Server, you have to select the Back up to a new media set and erase all existing backup sets option.

 - New Media set name: Please provide the name of the backup file.